grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 #### Map user organization role

-In this simple example user will be granted `Editor` role.
-Role is determined by the value of the property `role` if it is a proper Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+In this example, the user is granted the `Editor` role.
+The role is determined by the value of the property `role` if it is a proper Grafana role, i.e. `Viewer`, `Editor` or `Admin`.

 Payload: